cloudify-cosmo/getcloudify.org/source/guide/3.2/plugin-vsphere.md

     * `name` network name
     * `vlan_id` VLAN identifier which will be assigne to the network.
     * `vswitch_name` vswitch name to which the network will be connected
-* `connection_config` key-value authentication configuration.
+* `connection_config` key-value vsphere environment configuration.
 Same as for `cloudify.vsphere.server` type.

 ## cloudify.vsphere.nodes.storage